AdobeDocs/uix/src/pages/guides/development/index.md

  > Tip: you can add more actions, web-assets and events to your project via the 'aio app add' commands
 ```

-## Implement logic of Application
+## Implement logic of application and test it on different environments

 At this step, we need to implement a logic of App Builder Application which will use existing [AEM UI Extension Points](pages/dx-devex-acceleration/uix-docs/services/aem-cf-console-admin/api/).
 A general approach is described in [App Builder and UI Extensibility](/pages/dx-devex-acceleration/uix-docs/overview/app-builder/).

+Also, during implementation we have possibility to run and test extension locally or on `Stage`.
+Moreover, we can see how it works on a `Production` instance without application deployment.

-The process of creating an application is described in [Step-by-step Extension Development](pages/dx-devex-acceleration/uix-docs/services/aem-cf-console-admin/guides/hello-world/) guide.
+The process of creating and testing an application is described in [Step-by-step Extension Development](pages/dx-devex-acceleration/uix-docs/services/aem-cf-console-admin/guides/hello-world/) guide.
 ![Example of a project structure](implement-application-1.png)

 ## Deploy on Production